ppryanichek/100-days-of-code/log.md

 I got acquainted with "Postman" application, a very handy thing.

+### Day 64: December 18, Wednesday

+Learned about snapshots and in-page cleanup in Postgres

 **Link(s) to work**

 1.[Implement a method that calculates the factorial of a given natural number.](https://stepik.org/lesson/12762/step/8?auth=login&unit=3110)